Skip to main content

 Financial Transparency

-The procedure may generate a brief discomfort at the time of application.
-It is generally well tolerated.
-It is performed with proper technique to minimize discomfort, and the patient is told what to expect before proceeding.
+The procedure may cause brief discomfort at the time of application.
+In general, it is well tolerated.
+It is performed with the appropriate technique to minimize discomfort, and the patient is explained what to expect before proceeding.

-The response time varies according to the type of infiltration, the joint and the patient's conditions.
-Some cases show improvement within days; in others the effect is more gradual.
-There is no standard time guaranteed for all.
+Response time varies by the type of injection, joint, and patient condition.
+Some cases show improvement in days; in others, the effect is more gradual.
+There is no standard guaranteed time for everyone.

-It depends on the type of treatment, the joint and the patient's response.
-This is defined in the assessment and adjusted according to the evolution.
+It depends on the type of treatment, joint, and patient response.
+This is defined in the evaluation and adjusted according to evolution.
 A fixed number is not prescribed without reviewing the case.

-In some cases they may reduce or delay the need for surgery.
-In others they do not.
-There is no universal answer.
-If after conservative treatment surgery is still the best option, it will be clearly explained.
+In some cases they can reduce or delay the need for surgery.
+In others, no. There is no universal answer.
+If after conservative treatment surgery remains the best option, it will be explained clearly.

-In most cases, relative rest is indicated during the first hours and specific indications are given according to the procedure and the treated joint.
-This is explained in detail at the consultation.
+In most cases, relative rest is indicated for the first few hours, and specific indications are given according to the procedure and the joint treated.
+This is explained in detail during the consultation.

-If you have recent X-rays, MRI or CT scans, it is useful to bring them.
-If you do not have them, the assessment will define which ones are necessary before any procedure.
+If you have recent X-rays, MRI, or CT scan, it is useful to bring them.
+If you do not have them, the evaluation defines which ones are necessary before any procedure.

-They do not have exactly the same function and are not indicated in the same cases.
-Hyaluronic acid is usually valued in joints with wear and tear to improve lubrication, while steroids may be used when there is a significant inflammatory component.
-The choice depends on the joint, the diagnosis and the imaging studies.
-That is defined in the assessment.
+They do not perform exactly the same function nor are they indicated in the same cases.
+Hyaluronic acid is usually evaluated in worn joints to improve lubrication, while steroids can be used when there is a significant inflammatory component.
+The choice depends on the joint, diagnosis, and imaging studies.
+This is defined in the evaluation.

-Yes, the consultation is at Hospital Punta Mita, with accessible logistics for patients from Banderas Bay, Puerto Vallarta and nearby areas of the Riviera Nayarit.
-A remote initial evaluation is also possible when the case allows it.
+Yes.
+The consultation is at Hospital Punta Mita, with accessible logistics for patients from Bahía de Banderas, Puerto Vallarta, and nearby areas of Riviera Nayarit.
+An initial remote evaluation is also possible when the case allows.